yjiang-iop/kdotp-generator/README.md

 3. `order`

 #### symmetry_operations
 The symmetry operations of the group generators.
-They are generated using python dictionary, with three keys:
+They are generated using python `dictionary`, with three keys:
 - `rotation_matrix`: the O(3) (real-space) rotation matrix of the operation.
 - `repr_matrix`: the representation matrix of the operation, either reducible or irreducible.
 - `repr_has_cc`: a boolean flag to determine whether the operation is unitary or anti-unitary.
 If `repr_has_cc=True`, the operation becomes g*T, with g being unitary and specified in `rotation_matrix`, and `repr_matrix` contains a complex conjugation.